DaniSestan/CheckMate-Web-App/README.md

 <img src="https://github.com/DaniSestan/CheckMate-Web-App/raw/master/checkmate-web.png" alt="Checkmate Web App" title="CheckMate Web App" width="25%" height="25%" />

 ## Description
 This project is currently in development.
-The application would run the [CheckMate Test Automation Framework](https://github.com/DaniSestan/CheckMate) on a web server and would be fully accessible online, as opposed to the original framework which is stored locally and launched by your OS.
+The application is designed to run [CheckMate Test Automation Framework](https://github.com/DaniSestan/CheckMate) on web server and store data sets, scripts, and reports to a database, making it fully accessible online.
+The web app differs from the original framework, which is uses local storage and is launched as a desktop app.
-The application provides a simple UI that asks for user input to be used in generating scripts and data sets that will automate tests run on web applications.
-No coding or scripting of any kind is required to create and execute tests.
-All of this takes place in the background.
+The application provides a simple UI that asks for user input needed to generate the scripts and data sets that will automate tests for web applications.
+No coding or scripting of any kind is required to create and execute tests -- all of this takes place in the background.
 Users can create an account to store, access, and modify all tests, data, and reports.

 ## Built With:
 This project is designed as full-stack application, built with the following tools.